Back to Part 2

 Just as we can learn things from by studying history of videogame design, however, we can learn things from the history of the gaming public’s opinions about genre.
 The first person shooter genre is generally considered its own distinct category, but FPSes came into being as a composite of the shooter, adventure and RPG genres.
 Public opinion is not always a reliable indicator of truth, but generally it’s true that our common uses of genre labels are meaningful.
 Someone looking for an RPG is probably going to be satisfied with a Zelda or Mana game, but someone looking for an FPS probably isn’t going to be happy with a side-scroller like UN Squadron, even though both games are shooters.
 First person shooters are clearly derived from their scrolling ancestors, but they’re not considered the same thing.
 Early first person shooters differentiated themselves by borrowing heavily from PC RPGs and adventure games.
 Consider the HUD of Doom 2.

 That HUD is in place to give you information about your health, armor and ammo; it’s basically a set of RPG stats.
 Those stats don’t all increase like they would in an RPG, but they’re still complex and require close management.
 As for the adventure elements in Doom—how about all those secret passages and hidden alcoves?
-Modern shooters have largely lost the maze-like levels full of hidden keys and switches of their ancestors, but that was how early FPS levels were designed.
+Modern shooters have largely lost the maze-like levels full of the hidden keys and switches that their ancestors had, but that was the way that early FPS levels were designed.
 If it weren’t for the adventure elements in the game, there would have been no levels to shoot through!
-(It should be noted that the set-piece era has changed the FPS more than it has any other genre, but we’ll get there soon.)

 The real time strategy genre came into being in much the same way.
 Although we think of it as a distinct category now, it came out of numerous attempts to use a rich legacy of tabletop strategy ideas in a videogame context.
 Strategy games, much like RPGs, inherited a huge number of fully-developed game design ideas from decades of tabletop development.
 And as was the case with RPGs, PC game designers found that they could import these tabletop design ideas into their electronic games wholesale, resulting in videogames which very closely resembled their tabletop ancestors.
 These PC strategy games like Legionnaire and Eastern Front were obviously very appealing to people who enjoyed tabletop strategy, but not very popular outside that niche.
 Nevertheless, it was clear to designers of the late 80s and early 90s that there was a ton of potential in those strategy game ideas—they just needed tempering for mass market appeal.
 One of the first (relatively) successful attempts to make the strategy genre more accessible for the videogames audience was Herzog Zwei.